nirdizati/nirdizati-training-backend/README.md

 ```

-This script assumes that you have a training configuration file in `core/training_params/{log-name-without-extension}.json
+This script assumes that you have a training cs.ut.configuration file in `core/training_params/{log-name-without-extension}.json
 ` with the following structure:

 ```json